 The singly linked list presented in Section 4.1.2 allows for direct access from a list node only to the next node in the list.
 A doubly linked list allows convenient access from a list node to the next node and also to the preceding node on the list.
 The doubly linked list node accomplishes this in the obvious way by storing two pointers: one to the node following it (as in the singly linked list), and a second pointer to the node preceding it.
 The most common reason to use a doubly linked list is because it is easier to implement than a singly linked list.
 While the code for the doubly linked implementation is a little longer than for the singly linked version, it tends to be a bit more "obvious" in its intention, and so easier to implement and debug.
-Figure 4.12 illustrates the doubly linked list concept.
+Figure 4.13 illustrates the doubly linked list concept.
+Whether a list implementation is doubly or singly linked should be hidden from the List class user.

 Like our singly linked list implementation, the doubly linked list implementation makes use of a header node.
 We also add a tailer node to the end of the list.
 The tailer is similar to the header, in that it is a node that contains no value, and it always exists.
 When the doubly linked list is initialized, the header and tailer nodes are created.
 Data member head points to the header node, and tail points to the tailer node.
-The purpose of these nodes is to simplify the insert, append, and remove methods by eliminating all need for special-case code when the list is empty.
+The purpose of these nodes is to simplify the insert, append, and remove methods by eliminating all need for special-case code when the list is empty, or when we insert at the head or tail of the list.